William Masters

 Artist Bio

-William Masters is an emerging artist specializing in gestural abstracts paintings and portraiture who is based in the New York City area.
-He earned his BFA in Studio Art with a concentration in Painting from Washington University’s Sam Fox School of Design & Visual Arts in St. Louis, MO (2023) where he received the prestigious Eda L. and Clarence C. Cushing Memorial Prize for excellence in painting.
-He has also studied in Florence, Italy; County Wexford, Ireland; The Art Students League of New York, and has been awarded residencies at Project 14C, The Vermont Studio Center, The New York Academy of Art (Academic Scholar Award) and the South Porch Artists Residency, in South Carolina.
+William Masters is an emerging abstract artist based in the New York City area, where he is currently one of 12 artists selected to participate in Columbia University’s prestigious Advanced Painting Intensive.
+He earned his BFA in Studio Art, with a concentration in Painting, from the Sam Fox School of Design & Visual Arts at Washington University in St. Louis (2023), where he was awarded the Eda L. and Clarence C. Cushing Memorial Prize for excellence in painting.
+His training includes studies in Florence, Italy; County Wexford, Ireland; and at the Art Students League of New York.
+He has also completed artist residencies at Project 14C, Vermont Studio Center, the South Porch Artists Residency in South Carolina, and the New York Academy of Art, where he was recognized with an Academic Scholar Award.

-His work has been featured in art publications including the Pigeon Review Art & Literary Journal, The Closed Eye Open and is also on permanent display at the Cornell/Weill Medical Center in NYC and in private collections across the country.
+His work has been featured in art publications including The Pigeon Review Art & Literary Journal and The Closed Eye Open, and is also on permanent display at Weill Cornell Medical Center in New York City, as well as in private collections across the country.